nhsevidence/ld-devenv/README.md

 - Click `Run` and input `vagrant` as a password when requested.
 You should see a terminal installing the Guest Additions

-- Go into the `Vagrantfile` at the root of this repo and uncomment and change the property `config.vm.synced_folder` to the desired folder in your host (left side path)
+- Edit the `Vagrantfile` at the root of this repo.
+Uncomment and change the property `config.vm.synced_folder` to the desired folder in your host (left side path)

 - Reload the VM by doing `vagrant reload` in your host

+- The contents of your shared folder should appear in the `Shared` folder of the guest's `Home` directory

 ### Setup Rancher container service (optional)